 - Increased self-confidence

-After your diastasis recti surgery, Dr. Shafa will provide thorough instructions to ensure a smooth recovery process.
+After your diastasis recti treatment in Beverly Hills, Dr. Shafa will provide thorough instructions to ensure a smooth recovery process.
 Resting frequently for the first couple of weeks will be essential, but you should start taking light walks around the house as soon as you feel up to it.
-Most patients can return to work after approximately two to three weeks, but you’ll need to wait between six and eight weeks before doing any heavy lifting or engaging in strenuous exercise.
+Most patients can return to work after approximately two to three weeks.
+Still, you’ll need to wait between six and eight weeks before doing any heavy lifting or engaging in strenuous exercise.
 You must also wear a unique compression garment for several weeks after your procedure.

 Am I a Candidate for Diastasis Recti Surgery?